desivar/aide-memoire/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).
 ## Useful promps to Chat GPT
--Can you tell me the steps to build an app with Typewriting -What I need to so to set up the project?
+- Item 1 Can you tell me the steps to build an app with Typewriting
--What kind of project can I do with Typescript?
+- Item 2 What kind of project can I do with Typescript?
--How can I integrate the CSS file to my project?
+- Item 3 How can I integrate the CSS file to my project?
--How to make the React icon interactive?

 ## Future Work
 The app could be imroved by adding log in log out, a user needs to make an acoount to keep the information.